 - 1. Turn the vehicle off. - 2.
 Remove the child restraint from the vehicle. - 3.
-Remove any additional items from the seat such as blankets, cushions, seat covers, seat heaters, or seat massagers. - Reinstall the child restraint following the directions provided by the child restraint manufacturer and refer to Securing Child Restraints (Rear Seat) ⇔ 82 or Securing Child Restraints (Front Passenger Seat) ⇔ 84. - 5.
+Remove any additional items from the seat such as blankets, cushions, seat covers, seat heaters, or seat massagers.

+- 4. Reinstall the child restraint following the directions provided by the child restraint manufacturer and refer to Securing Child Restraints (With the Safety Belt in the Rear Seat) \$\$ 99 or Securing Child Restraints (With the Safety Belt in the Front Seat) \$\$ 101.
+Make sure the safety belt retractor is locked by pulling the shoulder belt all the way out of the retractor when installing the child restraint, even if the child restraint is equipped with a safety belt lock off.
+When the retractor lock is set, the belt can be tightened but not pulled out of the retractor. - 5.
 If, after reinstalling the child restraint and restarting the vehicle, the on indicator is still lit, turn the vehicle off.
 Then slightly recline the vehicle seatback and adjust the seat cushion, if adjustable, to make sure that the vehicle seatback is not pushing the child restraint into the seat cushion.
 Also make sure the child restraint is not trapped under the vehicle head restraint.
 If this happens, adjust the head restraint.
-See Head Restraints ⇔ 44.

-6. Restart the vehicle.
+See Head Restraints \$\$ 60. - 6.
+Restart the vehicle.